neuralpain/oneclickwinrar/README.md

 ## features

-- Install and license ANY version of WinRAR
+- Install and license almost any version of WinRAR
 - Automatically downloads and installs the latest English WinRAR (64-bit) installer
-- Supports downloading and installing WinRAR through modification of the script name
+- Supports downloading specific versions of WinRAR
 - Create custom licenses for your personal use
 - Remove WinRAR licenses (for whatever reason)

 > [!NOTE]
 > `oneclickwinrar` will not overwrite existing licenses unless explicitly told to do so.

+## benefits

+***<small>(courtesy of ChatGPT, refined by me)</small>***

+- **Convenience** – Users can quickly and easily install and license WinRAR without navigating through multiple steps or settings and enhances the overall user experience by simplifying the process, making it more user-friendly and less daunting for those who may not be comfortable with manual installations.
+This is particularly useful for users who may not be tech-savvy.
+- **Time-Saving** – The automation reduces the time required to manually download, install, and adding license information for WinRAR.
+This is beneficial for both individual users and IT departments managing multiple machines.
+- **Consistency** – Ensures that WinRAR is installed and licensed in a consistent manner across multiple systems.
+This is particularly important in enterprise environments where uniformity is required.
+- **Scalability** – Makes it easy to deploy WinRAR across a large number of machines, which is useful for businesses and organizations that need to ensure all users have access to the same software.
+- **Remote Deployment** – Facilitates remote installation and licensing, which is particularly useful for IT administrators managing remote or distributed workforces.
+- **Compliance** – Helps ensure that all installations of WinRAR are properly licensed, which is important for legal and compliance purposes.
+- **Integration** – Can be integrated into larger deployment scripts or system setups, making it a seamless part of the overall software deployment process.
+- **Customization** – Allows for customization by pre-configuring download and license information via editing the script name.

+## limitations

+- No ARM support
+- No MacOS support
+- No Linux support
+- No support for 32-bit installers older than 611.
+These versions used a different "wrar" prefix to the version number.

-# how to use
+# How to use

 1. Download the latest release from the releases page (or use what you downloaded from above)
-2. Extract the contents of the zip file to a directory of your choice
+2. Extract the contents of the zip file to a directory of your choice, if necessary
 3. Add a WinRAR executable to the directory, if necessary
-4. Customize and/or run the script you want to use
+4. (Optional) Customize and/or run the script you want to use

 > [!IMPORTANT]
 > Remember to extract the `bin` folder with the script files.
-This is necessary for generating the license key.
+This is necessary for generating your customized license key.

 ## customization